Andrea1999Broglia/ASTRID-reactor-fuel-pin-design/Results report.md

 ![alt text](image-14.png)

 This stress values not only exceed the yield stress, but the ultimate tensile strength too; this hints at the fact that the yielding of the cladding allows for the expansion under a stress that can be approximated to the yielding stress.
+The last asessment performed was based on the calculation of the irradiation creep strain,thermal creep strain and Larson-Miller parameter to make sure that the values of temperature and stress undergone by the cladding were compatible with its time under strain.
+As a consequence, three limit values for T, $\sigma$ and time under strain were individuated such that if they were to be exceeded, the cladding would have undergone failure during operations.
+These values were compared with the actual temperature, stress and time under strain of the cladding, which were found to not exceed those limits.

+The ratio between failure limits and actual values were:
+* Temperature:

+    $\frac{T_{limit}}{T_{actual}} = 1.008 > 1$

+* time under strain:

+    $\frac{t_{limit}}{t_{actual}} = 4.95 > 1$

+* equivalent stress:

+    $\frac{\sigma_{limit}}{\sigma_{actual}} = 1.022 > 1$